Innovation and growth

 Bath’s location makes it easy to get where you want to be.
 Bristol Airport (serving over 100 destinations) is under 20 miles away.

-We have a reliable bus service for getting to the city centre and surrounding areas.
+We have a reliable bus service, great for getting to the city centre and surrounding areas.

 We’re also cycle friendly.
-If you can get up the hill to the University, you’ll find great shower and storage facilities.
+If you can get up the hill to the University, you’ll find modern shower and storage facilities.

 Parking on campus is limited.
 If you are living in private accommodation you will be able to apply for a parking permit.
 Find out about costs and how to apply.